halildurmus/win32/README.md

 ## Samples

-### Dart samples

 The package includes a number of examples in the `example` subdirectory.
-These examples use the Win32 API for all UI display and do not require Flutter.
+These examples use the Win32 API for all UI display and (unless mentioned) do not require Flutter.

 | Example            | Description                                               |
 | ------------------ | --------------------------------------------------------- |